-Thus, our president Bart Morlion has launched the idea of a presidential campaign, that will run across the three-year mandate of each President.
-The theme for 2017-2020 is ‘EFIC On the Move’ focusing on the importance of physical activity in preventing primary and secondary pain.
+Thus, our Past President Bart Morlion has launched the idea of a presidential campaign, that will run across the three-year mandate of each President.
+The theme for 2017-2020 was ‘EFIC On the Move’ focusing on the importance of physical activity in preventing primary and secondary pain.

 Factsheet: EFIC On the move at a glance

 All healthcare professionals should advise patients on the importance of physical activity and the role that physical activity plays in the prevention of chronic pain.
 This requires knowledge, motivation, empowerment (using language that patients understand), a physical environment that facilitates change and a plan that helps them to persevere.

 Please contact email@example.com if you wish to use these materials for your own campaign activities, or if you wish to request a translation into your own local language.

 - Working group of patients, medical doctors and physiotherapists joined forces to define campaign goals and focus under the leadership of EFIC Presiden Elect, Brona Fullen

 - First brainstorm meeting in the European Parliament June 2018

 - In 2019, the European Region of the World Congress of Physical Therapy joins the campaign to co-produce On the move infographic, summarizing the key messages of the campaign

 - EFIC on the move featured during the European Public Health Week 2019